mongodb/mongodb-kubernetes-operator/docs/install-upgrade.md

 To upgrade the MongoDB Community Kubernetes Operator to a specific version:

-1. Change the version in the [operator yaml file](../config/manager/manager.yaml)
+1. Change the version in the Operator [resource definition](../config/manager/manager.yaml)
 2. Change to the directory in which you cloned the repository.
 3. Checkout the specific tag matching the operator version (e.g. `v0.5.1`)
 4. Invoke the following `kubectl` command to upgrade the [Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).